 Levy-Rosenblum Institute for Entrepreneurship Research

-In April of that year, Albert Lepage announced that he was donating $12.5 million to Tulane University’s A. B. Freeman School of Business to establish a new center dedicated to the study and practice of entrepreneurship.
+In April of that year, Albert Lepage announced that he was donating $12.5 million to the Freeman School to establish a new center dedicated to the study and practice of entrepreneurship.
 Today, the Albert Lepage Center for Entrepreneurship and Innovation oversees and coordinates all of the business school’s entrepreneurship efforts, including the LRI, the Tulane Business Model Competition, and the Tulane Family Business Center.
-Now known as the Levy-Rosenblum Institute for Entrepreneurship Research, the LRI focuses on the first goal in its founding document, to “provide a stimulus for faculty research and curriculum development in the entrepreneurship area.”
+The LRI focuses on the first goal in its founding document, to “provide a stimulus for faculty research and curriculum development in the entrepreneurship area.”